carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 {: .output}

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
+These probability values are the results of the base calling algorithm and depend on how much signal was captured for the base incorporation.
 This quality score is logarithmically based, so a quality score of 10 reflects a base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
+In this
-These probability values are the results from the base calling algorithm and depend on how much signal was captured for the base incorporation.
-In this [link](https://drive5.com/usearch/manual/quality_score.html) you can find more information about quality scores.
+[link](https://drive5.com/usearch/manual/quality_score.html) you can find more information about quality scores.